nicholascfp/nicholascfp/README.md

 I've gratuated in Science and Technology at [UNIFAL-MG University](https://www.unifal-mg.edu.br/pocosdecaldas/) and I'm currently in my undergraduate studies in Computer Science at [PUCMINAS University](https://www.pucpcaldas.br/).

-Actually I`m looking for an opportunity to grow and develop myself professionally.
+Actually I'm looking for an opportunity to grow and develop myself professionally.
 Obtaining new knowledges and new experiences
 in the professional environment.

 ## 🖥️ Projects: